We found 6 providers with an interest in gastrointestinal problems and who accept BlueOptions Essential Health S1400

 Dr. Lina Felipez specializes in pediatric gastroenterology.
 In addition to English, Dr. Felipez speaks Spanish.
 Areas of particular interest for Dr. Felipez include gastrointestinal problems (digestive disorders).
 She is professionally affiliated with Nicklaus Children's Hospital and Baptist Hospital.
 She graduated from Central University of the Caribbean School of Medicine.
 She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 All Interests: Gastrointestinal Problems

-Dr. Christopher Gannon's specialty is surgical oncology (cancer surgery).
+Dr. Christopher Gannon is a specialist in surgical oncology (cancer surgery).
 He works in Hollywood, FL.
-His areas of expertise include the following: stomach cancer, liver cancer, and bile duct cancer (cholangiocarcinoma).
+His areas of expertise include stomach cancer, liver cancer, and bile duct cancer (cholangiocarcinoma).
 He is affiliated with Memorial Hospital West and Memorial Regional Hospital, Hollywood.
 Dr. Gannon takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He graduated from Columbia University, College of Physicians and Surgeons and then he performed his residency at a hospital affiliated with the University of Maryland.
+After attending Columbia University, College of Physicians and Surgeons for medical school, he completed his residency training at a hospital affiliated with the University of Maryland.